 A car accident attorney may be the answer.
 A lawyer can help you get compensation for your medical bills, wages you lost because of time away from work, pain and suffering, any disability or disfigurement you suffered, and your loss of normal life.
-An attorney can investigate your crash and gather the evidence to support your claim, and then negotiate to get you the compensation you deserve.
+A no-win no fee attorney can investigate your crash and gather the evidence to support your claim, and then negotiate to get you the compensation you deserve.

 Call a Staver Accident Injury Lawyers, P.C. at (312) 236-2900 to schedule a free, initial consultation to discuss your situation.